 [Section 109 amended by No. 33 of 1964 s.
 33; No. 14 of 1996 s.
 4.]

-110. Separate compartments
+110. Separate voting compartments etc. at polling place required

 Polling places shall have separate voting compartments, constructed so as to screen the electors from observation while they are marking their ballot papers, and each compartment shall be furnished by the returning officer with a pencil for the use of electors.

-111. Ballot boxes
+111. Ballot boxes required at polling places

 Each polling place or section of a polling place shall be provided with a ballot box, with a lock and key or other sealing device, and with a cleft for receiving the ballot papers.